James Henry Breasted

 James Henry Breasted (/ˈbrɛstɪd/; August 27, 1865 – December 2, 1935) was an American archaeologist, Egyptologist, and historian.
-After completing his PhD at the University of Berlin in 1894, he joined the faculty of the University of Chicago.
-In 1901 he became director of the Haskell Oriental Museum at the university, where he continued to concentrate on Egypt.
-In 1905 Breasted was promoted to full professor, and held the first chair in Egyptology and Oriental History in the United States.
+After completing his PhD at the University of Berlin in 1894 – the first American to obtain a doctorate in Egyptology – he joined the faculty of the University of Chicago.
+In 1901, he became director of the Haskell Oriental Museum at the university, where he continued to concentrate on Egypt.
+In 1905, Breasted was promoted to full professor and held the first chair in Egyptology and Oriental History in the United States.

-In 1919 he founded the Oriental Institute at the University of Chicago, a center for interdisciplinary study of ancient civilizations.
-Breasted was a committed field researcher, and had a productive interest in recording and interpreting ancient writings, especially from sources and structures that he feared may be lost forever.
+Breasted was a committed field researcher in Egypt and the Levant and had a productive interest in recording and interpreting ancient writings, especially from sources and structures that he feared may be lost forever.
+In 1919, he founded the Oriental Institute (later known as, the Institute for the Study of Ancient Cultures) at the University of Chicago, a center for interdisciplinary study of ancient civilizations.
+That same year, he was elected to the American Philosophical Society.

 Early life and education

 James Henry Breasted was born on August 27, 1865, the son of a small hardware business owner and his wife, in Rockford, Illinois.
 His ancestors went back to early colonial Dutch and English, with the family name Van Breestede.
 He was educated at local public schools before attending North Central College (then North-Western College).
 He graduated from there in 1888, and attended Chicago Theological Seminary, but transferred to Yale University to study Hebrew.
 He studied with William Rainey Harper, who had great influence on the teaching of the language.
 He received a master's degree from Yale in 1891.
 His mentor Harper had just accepted the presidency of the University of Chicago and encouraged Breasted to study at the University of Berlin for his doctorate, and then to join him in Chicago.
 Breasted studied the Egyptian language under the instruction of Adolf Erman.
 Erman had just established a new school of Egyptology, concentrating systematically on grammar and lexicography.
 Breasted received his doctorate in 1894, producing an edition of the sun hymns of El 'Amǎrneh period for his thesis.
 He was the first American citizen to obtain a PhD in Egyptology.